jprisab/kaos-build/README.txt

 3. Get videos

-This part is still very manual - there's a script get_vids_new.pl that can retrieve the videos needed to render a particular data file, but the videos will not be compressed (that is currently done manually using handbrake).

-    perl get_vids_new.pl data/kadata.txt

-Below are some notes that probbably won't help anyone else...

     maintenance:
         clear_vids-big_dups.pl - remove any dups from the vids-big dir move_uncomp_to_vids-temp.pl - move any big-only vids to vids-temp